Last Updated on October 4, 2023

 This year, the Planetary Health Film Lab worked with Indigenous youth from the Maya communities in Belize.
 The following six films were made in the native Maya languages of Q’eqchi’ and/or Mopan with English subtitles.
 The films have been added to the United Nations Framework Convention on Climate Change's Youth Climate Report GIS database and will premiere at the UN's climate summit, COP28, in Dubai in December of this year.

-By the end of the program, participants are expected to have learned:
+By the end of the program, participants will have learned:

-- how the documentary film is used as an influential communications tool for environmental activism
+- how documentary film is used as an influential communications tool to inform UN policymakers and for environmental activism;

-- to produce digital media projects and GIS maps
+- how to produce digital media projects and GIS maps;

-- to conduct professional interviews with researchers and practitioners
+- how to conduct professional interviews with researchers and practitioners;

-- Planetary Health research and how research can influence policy and practice
+- how planetary health research can influence policy and practice

-Participants will create short documentary films about the impacts of climate change on human health and wellbeing in their community.
-The films may tell a narrative and/or communicate research which touches on any of the following:
+Participants will create short documentary films about planetary health and the impacts of climate change on human health and wellbeing in their communities.
+General themes are planetary health, global health and humanitarianism, global health foresighting, and the Sustainable Development Goals.
+The films may tell a narrative and/or communicate research that touches on any of the following: